How to Become a High-Performance Procurement Organization

 The opportunity for Procurement to become truly high-performing is tremendous.
 Moving up the maturity curve with digital technologies delivers tremendous benefits that will not only expand Procurement’s reputation and influence, but help drive the future success of the business.

 On the other hand, failing to move up the maturity curve may leave your organization and business at risk.

 Want to learn how to boost the high-performance capabilities of your Procurement organization?
 Join us for a live webinar with Procurement expert Mark Brousseau on May 27th and learn the 4 Steps to Becoming a High-performance Procurement Function.
-See webinar details and REGISTER HERE.
+See On-Demand Webinar.